-Hurricane Matthew toll in Haiti at 1,000, buries dead in mass graves
+Hurricane Matthew toll in Haiti rises to 1,000, dead buried in mass graves

 Government teams fanned out across the hard-hit southwestern tip of the country over the weekend to repair treatment centers and reach the epicenter of one outbreak.

-(Reporting by Joseph Guyler Delva; Writing by Christine Murray; editing by Diane Craft)
+Reporting by Joseph Guyler Delva; Writing by Christine Murray; Editing by Diane Craft and Paul Tait